-Get a good quality creamy and rich tasting mayo that is made from quality ingredients.
+Be sure to purchase a good quality creamy and rich tasting mayo made from quality ingredients.
 Make sure that there isn’t extra sugar, preservatives or artificial colorings listed.

-- ¼ cup Real mayonnaise
+- 1/4 cup Real mayonnaise

-- ½ fresh lemon, juiced
+- 1/2 fresh lemon, juiced

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ⅛ teaspoon ground pepper
+- 1/8 teaspoon ground pepper

 - 3 small red apples (Gala, Red Delicious, Fuji), cored and chopped

 - 1 cup seedless grapes, sliced in half

 - 1 cup celery (about 4 small stalks), sliced